mirokolodii/Dou.ua-Jobs-Events/README.md

 # Dou.ua Jobs&Events
-This Android app lists jobs and events from rss feed Dou.ua, which is popular ukrainian service related to software development and information technology.
+This Android app lists jobs and events from rss feed of Dou.ua, which is a popular ukrainian internet portal related to software development and information technology.

-Language:
+### Language:
 Kotlin

-Architecture:
+### Architecture:
 MVP

-Libraries:
+### Libraries:
 Retrofit2
 RxJava
 Room